jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

  // In this example The uparrow key will not change the key color, even when on the active layer.
  FC_NOCOLOR(Key_UpArrow)

- // This shows how you can set the color of custom macros FC_GROUPKEY(M(MACRO_FCUP)) FC_KEYCOLOR(M(MACRO_FCDOWN), cyan)
+ // This shows how you can set the color of custom macros.
+ //Remove these if you haven't defined these macros.
+ FC_GROUPKEY(M(MACRO_FCUP))
+ FC_KEYCOLOR(M(MACRO_FCDOWN), cyan)
 FC_END_COLOR_LIST